 For the very first three years of a tree’s development, it requires pruning that complies with more “formative” standards.
 After the tree is well developed, you will want to use “regulative” trimming to maintain it to the size and shape that you would like it to be.

 As a professional arborist and the the owner of Charlotte tree service company, I don’t usually recommend DIY pruning.
 If you need assistance with your tree maintenance, give us a call (704) 207-0842 for a free estimate!

 Efficient nutrient monitoring for trees starts with an understanding of their natural environment as well as how trees get their mineral nutrients.
+Environments make a massive difference in plant life.
+Depending on where you are geographically will drastically change the type of trees and plants that are viable in your area.
+A tree company Orange County will encounter many different types of trees than one in New York City.
 Built to flourish in nature, trees draw life from vitamins and mineral-dense dirt, plentiful water, and interactions with wildlife.
 Thus, expanding trees in a metropolitan area may be difficult, as crucial nutrients may not normally occur in nature.